Educational technology: Technologies

 Numerous types of physical technology are currently used: digital cameras, video cameras, interactive whiteboard tools, document cameras, electronic media, and LCD projectors.
 Combinations of these techniques include blogs, collaborative software, ePortfolios, and virtual classrooms.

-The current design of this type of application includes the evaluation through tools of cognitive analysis that allow to identify of which elements optimize the use of these platforms.
+The current design of this type of application includes the evaluation through tools of cognitive analysis that allow one to identify which elements optimize the use of these platforms.

 Audio and video

 Video technology has included VHS tapes and DVDs, as well as on-demand and synchronous methods with digital video via server or web-based options such as streamed video and webcams.
 Videotelephony can connect with speakers and other experts.
 Interactive digital video games are being used at K-12 and higher education institutions.

-Radio offers a synchronous educational vehicle while streaming audio over the internet with webcasts and podcasts can be asynchronous.
-Classroom microphones, often wireless, can enable learners and educators to interact more clearly.

 Screencasting allows users to share their screens directly from their browser and make the video available online so that other viewers can stream the video directly.
-The presenter thus has the ability to show their ideas and flow of thoughts rather than simply explain them as simple text content.
-In combination with audio and video, the educator can mimic the one-on-one experience of the classroom.
-Learners have the ability to pause and rewind, to review at their own pace, something a classroom cannot always offer.

-Webcams and webcasting have enabled the creation of virtual classrooms and virtual learning environment.
+Webcams and webcasting have enabled the creation of virtual classrooms and virtual learning environments.
 Webcams are also being used to counter plagiarism and other forms of academic dishonesty that might occur in an e-learning environment.

 Computers, tablets, and mobile devices

-Collaborative learning is a group-based learning approach in which learners are mutually engaged in a coordinated fashion to achieve a learning goal or complete a learning task.
-With recent developments in smartphone technology, the processing powers and storage capabilities of modern mobiles allow for advanced development and the use of apps.
-Many app developers and education experts have been exploring smartphone and tablet apps as a medium for collaborative learning.

 Computers and tablets enable learners and educators to access websites as well as applications.
 Many mobile devices support m-learning.

 Mobile devices such as clickers and smartphones can be used for interactive audience response feedback.
 Mobile learning can provide performance support for checking the time, setting reminders, retrieving worksheets, and instruction manuals.

 Such devices as iPads are used for helping disabled (visually impaired or with multiple disabilities) children in communication development as well as in improving physiological activity, according to the stimulation Practice Report.

-Computers in the classroom have been shown to increase rates of engagement and interest when computers and smart devices are utilized educationally in classrooms.
+Studies in pre-school (early learning), primary and secondary education have explored how digital devices are used to enable effective learning outcomes, and create systems that can support teachers.
+Digital technology can improve teaching and learning by motivating students with engaging, interactive, and fun learning environments.
+These online interactions enable further opportunities to develop digital literacy, 21st century skills, and digital citizenship.

+Single-board computers and Internet of Things

+Embedded single-board computers and microcontrollers such as Raspberry Pi, Arduino and BeagleBone are easy to program, some can run Linux and connect to devices such as sensors, displays, LEDs and robotics.
+These are cost effective computing devices ideal for learning programming, which work with cloud computing and the Internet of Things.
+The Internet of things refers to a type of network to connect anything with the Internet-based on stipulated protocols through information sensing equipment to conduct information exchange and communications to achieve smart recognitions, positioning, tracking, monitoring, and administration.
+These devices are part of a Maker culture that embraces tinkering with electronics and programming to achieve software and hardware solutions.
+The Maker Culture means there is a huge amount of training and support available.